Skip to main content

 ~/.mastracode/commands/Global

-Lowest~/.claude/commands/Global (Claude Code compatible)
+~/.claude/commands/Global (Claude Code compatible)

 Each command file can include YAML frontmatter with name and description fields: